 "You might be right there."

 Juvia smiled.
 "So... how has Gajeel-kun been treating you?
 To be honest...
-I didn't expect him to hav you stick around for this long.
-He really seems to have taken an interest in you, but then again you are completely the type he likes; he's always had a thing for small woman."
+I didn't expect him to have you stick around for this long.
+He really seems to have taken an interest in you."
+A playful smile appeared around the woman's lips.
+"But then again Levi-san is completely the type Gajeel-kun likes; he's always had a thing for small woman."

 Now it was Levi's turn to blush.
 "W-what do you mean with 'interest'?"